Huegoxaga/notes/finance/related-concepts.md

 - More than four years is usually unacceptable
 - The payback period should not be used as a the sole criterion for evaluating projects

+### Asset Replacement Analysis

+- Reasons for Replacement
+  - Obsolescence - Technology of an asset is surpassed by newer and/or different technologies
+  - Depletion - Loss of market value due to consumption or exhaustion of resource
+  - Deterioration due to aging - Loss of functionality or efficiency due to the aging process
+- Purchasing asset is decision to acquire capacity
+- In asset replacement analysis
+  - The existing physical asset is called the defender
+  - The potential replacement is called the challenger
+- An asset should be replaced by a new one when it reaches its economic life
+- Economic life is the number of years that minimizes: EAC(total) = EAC(capital) + EAC(O&M)
+  - EAC(capital) is the equivilent annual cost (`EAC`) of depreciation of an asset, `A = (P+I–S)(A/P, i, N) + S*i`
+    - `I` is the installations costs
+    - `(P-S)` or `(P+I-S)` is known as the capital cost
+  - EAC(O&M) is the equivilent annual cost of operating and maintaining, it is usually an increasing arithmetic or gradient series
+- Economic life is considering replacing the existing asset with an identical one and this sequence continues indefinitely in the future (the same asset will be used forever), some useful assumptions:
+  - The defender /challenger are technologically identical
+  - Lives of these identical assets are assumed to be short
+  - Relative prices/interest rates are assumed constant
+- When challenger is different from defender, challenger repeats and will be continuously used indefinitely
+  1. Determine the Economic Life of the challenger and its associated EAC
+  2. Determine the remaining Economic Life of the defender and its associated EAC
+  3. If the EAC(defender) > EAC(challenger), replace now.
+Otherwise, do not replace now.
+  - For old asset only the EAC of the next year should be checked becuase it will also increase, and the economic life is always the next year
+    - This is known as the `One Year Principle`: when annual capital costs will be low in comparison to O&M costs and EAC(total) will be increasing each N, and the yearly operating costs are monotonically increasing, the economic life of the defender is one year and total EAC is the cost of using the defender for one more year
+- If the operating costs are not smoothly increasing, a detailed year-to-year comparison has to be conducted

 # Statistics Concepts

 - Types of scales for statistic meaturement